jpxt/ODIN/readme.md

-﻿Projects made for the Module 1 of FreeCodeacademy.
+﻿Projects made for ODIN - Development 101
-HTML and CSS mostly
+HTML,CSS and javascript basics